aau-claaudia/hpc/docs/ai-cloud/fair-usage.md

     * **Do not** initiate file transfers via VS Code.
 File transfer processes should be as simple as possible.
 Follow our guidelines on [File management]('/ai-cloud/getting-started/file-management') instead.

     * **Do not** run AI coding asistants (vibe-coding sessions) on the front-end node.
-Do this locally and upload your files.
+These have been found to create a substantial destabilizing load on the platform.
+If you need to use AI agents in your development workflows, you should develop locally on your own machine.

     If we find that platform responsiveness is challanged by the use of this feature, we will act in accordance with the practice layed out in [Enforcement of rules](#enforcement-of-rules).